Double axes and subalgebras of Monster type in Matsuo algebras: 2-Generated subalgebras

 Let $(H,C)$ be the $3$-transposition group, where $H=\la\supp(\{x,y\})\ra$ and so $H=\la a,b,c\ra$ in case (A) and $H=\la a,b,c,d\ra$ in case (B).
 The normal set of involutions $C$ is given by $C=\{a^H\}\cup\{b^H\}\cup\{c^H\}$ and $C=\{a^H\}\cup\{b^H\}\cup\{c^H\}\cup\{d^H\}$ in the respective cases.
 Let $\Sg$ be the Fischer space of $(H,C)$.
 It is clear that the subalgebra $A=\dla x,y\dra$ is fully contained in the Matsuo subalgebra $M_\eta(\Sg)$ of $M$.
 In view of this, we can assume that $\Gm=\Sg$ and so $(G,D)=(H,C)$.

 Then the group $G$, being generated by at most four $3$-transpositions, belongs to a short list of small groups.
+They have been classified by Fischer \cite{f} for three generators and by Zara \cite{z} for four generators.
+(Also available is the list of $5$-generated $3$-transposition groups due to Hall and Soicher \cite{hs}.)
 We will look at all possible configurations, organizing them according to the diagram on the set $Z=\supp(\{x,y\})$.
-According to Theorem \ref{symmetry}, we only need to consider diagrams that admit the flip symmetry.
+In view of Theorem \ref{symmetry}, we only need to consider diagrams that admit the flip symmetry.

 The diagram represents a Coxeter group $\hat G$ given by the presentation encoded in the diagram.
 Clearly, $G$ is a factor group of $\hat G$ and, in many cases, $G=\hat G$.
 These will be the easier cases, and in the remaining harder cases we will have to find additional relations identifying $G$ as a factor group of the Coxeter group $\hat G$.